Conagra Brands: Frequently Asked Questions

 What are you doing to reduce the sodium content in your food?

-In 2009, we pledged to reduce sodium content across the portfolio by 20 percent (as compared to 2006 levels) by 2015.
-This decision was based on the science available at the time, relating reduced sodium to lowering blood pressure.
-While we've met this goal and reduced sodium levels considerably in our foods, further sodium reductions are on hold because new science has changed the understanding of sodium and health.
-As the research on sodium continues to accumulate, our objective remains the same: to support people in achieving their lifestyle goals by providing convenient, wholesome and delicious foods.
-We already offer more than 200 foods that meet the federal government standards for promoting heart health, more than 350 foods that provide shortfall foods like vegetables and whole grains and more than 250 single serving portion controlled meals with fewer than 450 calories to support weight control.
+Between 2009 and 2015, we successfully reduced sodium content across the portfolio by 20%, based on nutritional guidance at the time calling for reduced sodium for blood pressure.
+As the research on sodium continues to evolve, our objective remains the same: to support people in achieving their lifestyle goals by providing convenient, wholesome and delicious foods.
+Our portfolio features greater than 200 foods that meet the federal government standards for promoting heart health, over 350 foods providing vegetables and whole grains, and over 250 portion-controlled meals to support weight control.

 What is monosodium glutamate (MSG)?